awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-lambda-function.md

 You set the package type to `Zip` if the deployment package is a [\.zip file archive](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-package.html#gettingstarted-package-zip)\.
 For a \.zip file archive, the code property specifies the location of the \.zip file\.
 You must also specify the handler and runtime properties\.

 You can use code signing if your deployment package is a \.zip file archive\.
 To enable code signing for this function, specify the ARN of a code\-signing configuration\.
 When a user attempts to deploy a code package with UpdateFunctionCode, Lambda checks that the code package has a valid signature from a trusted publisher\.
-The code\-signing configuration includes set set of signing profiles, which define the trusted publishers for this function\.
+The code\-signing configuration includes set of signing profiles, which define the trusted publishers for this function\.

 ## Syntax<a name="aws-resource-lambda-function-syntax"></a>